 Please note that a back list of all articles, issues and reprints since 1929 is available here (PDF).
 The regular price is 425 SEK per issue plus shipping, less VAT for customers outside the European union.
 Older issues in stock are less expensive.
 Prices are listed for every issue and reprint available.
 The list also contains a number of reprints of Bernhard Karlgren's books.

-For questions about recent and previous issues, you can use the e-mail address butiken@ostasiatiskamuseet.se, or write to us by mail:
+For questions about recent and previous issues and orders outside Sweden, e-mail to butiken@ostasiatiskamuseet.se, or write to us by mail:

 The Bulletin of the Museum of Far Eastern Antiquities